jorshali/ai-for-developers/README.md

-# Busy JavaScript Developers Guide to Generative AI with LangChain.js
+# The Busy Developers Guide to Generative AI
+### JavaScript tutorials with LangChain.js, Node.js, and Express

 [Download the Book](busy_developers_guide_to_genai.pdf)